Welcome

 Article

-Nationality Act – new law has entered into force
+Nationality Act – new laws have entered into force

 Information on German citizenship